8 Foods You Should Avoid When You Have Stomach Pain

 While it’s not usually a serious complication, it can be a very uncomfortable problem because it’s usually accompanied by gas, acidity, and other symptoms related to indigestion.

-In addition, stomach pain can be caused by food allegies that also trigger constipation and diarrhea.
+In addition, stomach pain can be caused by food allergies that also trigger constipation and diarrhea.

 Because of this, you need to stay alert and avoid the foods that make it worse, while also taking remedies to relieve it.

 In today’s article, we want to share the top eight foods you should avoid when you have stomach pain so that you can limit your intake.
 Let’s find out what they are!

 Dairy products are part of the regular diet for millions of people.
 They’re delicious foods that have essential nutrients to protect your body.

 Do you want to know more?
 See: Make Gluten-Free, Lactose-Free Crackers

-When you’re having stomach pain, you should limit your consumption of fatty foods as much as possible, as they slow down your digestion.
+When you have stomach pain, you should limit your consumption of fatty foods as much as possible, as they slow down your digestion.

-When they are absorbed by your intestines, they reduce your ability to control inflammatory processes, according to this investigation by the National University of Colombia.
+When they’re absorbed by your intestines, they reduce your ability to control inflammatory processes, according to this investigation by the National University of Colombia.
 This can increase the severity of the pain or indigestion.

-Fried foods, ice cream, and meat all slow down digestive transit and lead to bouts of constipation and inflammation.
+Fried foods, ice cream, and meat may slow down digestive transit and lead to bouts of constipation and inflammation.

 Seasonings contain some very beneficial nutritional properties, but some of them are also irritating to your stomach and should be avoided if you’re experiencing pain.

 Eating food that’s too spicy can stimulate the production of stomach acids that lead to acid reflux and burning sensations.
 This was confirmed in information obtained from the La Rioja Government Health platform.

 While it’s fine to consume them in moderation, they should be avoided completely when you’re having indigestion or any other digestive problems.

 4. Spicy foods

-Just like spices, spicy foods can irritate the lining of your stomach and increase your production of stomach acids.
+Just like spices, spicy foods can irritate your stomach lining and increase your production of stomach acids.